 In the Midwest, Chicago deep dish pizza is a way of life.
-But, for those in other parts of the country, deep dish pizza may seem like an out-of-the-box concept.
+But, for those in other parts of the country, this pizza may seem like an out-of-the-box concept.

-Don’t be intimidated.
-Deep dish pizza, which is stuffed with whole milk mozzarella, packed with your favorite toppings, and covered in an addictive thick tomato sauce, is simply divine.
+Stuffed with whole milk mozzarella, packed with your favorite toppings, and covered in an addictive thick tomato sauce, this pizza is simply divine.

 Wanna go deep?
 You can find a great deep dish pizza anywhere on the Slice app, even if you’re not in the Chicago area.